nicodebo/vim-pck/README.rst

 License
 -------

 MIT license, see the LICENSE file.
-You can use obfuscator in open source projects and commercial products.
+You can use vim-pck in open source projects and commercial products.

 .. _Dependencies: #dependencies